 - Network.
 Tell everyone you know about your business.
 Word of mouth is the cheapest and most effective form of marketing.
 Also solicit their opinions on everything from the name of the business to the logo design to the promotions you will be having.
 Having outsiders who are less biased critique your business leads to more honest answers and will most likely reflect the public’s opinions as well.

 - Make sure to budget enough money for advertising & marketing.
-Even if you are running a business out of your parents’ house you want to put forward a professional image, not one that is based on a free email account, marketing materials with another company’s logo and information imprinted on it, or anything else that would make your business look amateurish.
+Even if you are running a business out of your parents’ basement you want to put forward a professional image, not one that is based on a free email account, marketing materials with another company’s logo and information imprinted on it, or anything else that would make your business look amateurish.

 - Have patience.
 Success is not an overnight occurrence, and generally will take much time, effort, and work.

-- Talk to people who are successful in the industry you are looking to enter (although try to choose people who you will not be in direct competition with).
+- Try to find a successful entrepreneur to be a mentor or sounding board.
 Try to pick their brains as much as you can without seeming to be intrusive.
 Many successful people are more than happy to share their stories.

 - Join professional associations, the local Chamber of Commerce, networking groups.
-Form strategic alliances with other who offer similar yet distinctive products or services that complement or enhance one another to gain mutual benefit.
+Form strategic alliances with other who offer products or services that complement or enhance one another to gain mutual benefit.

 - Don’t be afraid to take calculated risks, just take care not to be too reckless.

 - Make sure to get the proper insurance.
 Business liability and error & omission insurance are quite necessary in many professions.
-And do not overlook property and business interruption insurance which will take care of lost revenues in case of natural disaster or other even that causes you to vacate the property.
+And do not overlook property and business interruption insurance which will take care of lost revenues in case of natural disaster or other events that cause you to vacate the property.

 - Above all else, surround yourself with positive people who will support you and your ideas!

 This list is by no means complete, and in my estimation can never be considered complete.
 There are just too many things that need consideration, and everything varies by experience level and industry.